ngca1011/insurance-forecasting-linear-regression/README.md

 # Introduction
-A simple Project of creating a linear regression model to predict Insurance cost based on age, sex, bmi, number of children, smoke or not and region
+A simple Project of creating a linear regression model to predict Insurance cost based on age, sex, bmi, number of children, smoke or not and regilion

 # Implementation steps